|Plus500 Pros||Plus500 Cons|

 The Retail Account is Plus 500’s standard ‘off the shelf account’ and will suit most needs.
 Those looking for something extra might want to consider the Professional Account, which has T&Cs based on supporting a different kind of trading.

 There is no additional cost associated with the Professional Account. but leverage terms are much more aggressive.

-Islamic accounts are offered in some, but not all domiciles.
-UK based clients cannot currently access one though it is possible to go on a ‘watchlist’ and be updated when/if the situation changes.
+Islamic accounts are offered in some but not all domiciles.
+U.K. based clients cannot currently access one though it is possible to go on a ‘watchlist’ and be updated when/if the situation changes.

 Markets and Territories Under Plus500

-Plus500 Spreads and Instruments
+Plus500 Instruments AND Spreads

 Plus500 Fees and Commissions

 The pricing at Plus500 is refreshingly transparent.
-Spreads are tight and there are no commissions.
+Spreads are tight, and there are no commissions.

 The Live Prices section of the site allows traders to familiarise themselves with spreads in all markets.
 A sure sign that the broker is confident that its numbers stack up compared to the peer group.

 Reassuringly – the Plus500 site is also transparent about the financing costs associated with trading.
-The information provided on how margin is calculated is in refreshingly plain language but covers all the pertinent points.
+The information provided about how margin is calculated is in refreshingly plain language but covers all the pertinent points.